telliott99/MySwift/part2/matrix.rst

     1*2*3
     >

 This extension builds the string by repeated concatenation.
 Probably the library method ``join(sep,array)`` would be better, except it takes an array of String values.
-So we'll go with it for the time being.
+So we'll go with this for the time being.

 Now, we take the modified class (no error checking), and add to it a method ``repr`` and a couple other tricks: